Communication and Counselling-Stroke

 Individual Speech and Language Therapy

 For members who wish to supplement their group therapy, we offer individual speech and language therapy.
 Therapy is supported by our Speech-Language Pathology Staff.
+Communicative Disorders Assistants (CDAs) work under the supervision of Speech Language Pathologists (S-LPs) to provide ongoing therapy for specific speech or language goals.
 Individual therapy goals are tailored to meet the member’s specific needs.
 Members can focus on a personal project like re-connecting with friends through writing or therapy could target the speech or language challenges that aphasia causes.

 Is aphasia keeping you or a family member from participating in activities you previously enjoyed?
 Our activity program provides people with aphasia the opportunity to participate in a variety of activities with communicative support.
 Examples of these fun and engaging activities include watching a film together, painting, baking, and sharing stories.
 Discussions are held at a pace comfortable to all participants, and individual support is provided to make sure everyone can express their ideas.
 We have seen that participation in activities such as these contributes to improving communication skills, building self-confidence and promoting emotional well-being.